topel-research-group/Bamboozle/README.md

 * Refine deletion function to print exact bases
   * Also allow it to output differences between datasets, e.g. where deletions occur in one subset of the data but not another (e.g Warm vs. Cold results)
+* Refine handling of borderline deletion cases, i.e. a three bp heterozygous event where the first base is just outside the boundary of being reported (see P8352_101 - 000202F:6,205-6,207)

 ## Existing codes to incorporate